m-rbt01/general-exercises/majority-element.md

 # Problem
-Given an array A of N integers, return the majority element.
+Given an array A of N integers, return the majority element, which appears more than (N / 2) times (_i.e. over half the time_).

 ```js
 A = [3,2,3]
 Answer: 3